rmnavr/opriq/README.md

 4. You'll see OPRIQ tray icon, indicating it is now working

 <!-- __________________________________________________________________________/ }}}1 -->

-# My personal remarks on OPRIQ

-* Since 2021 I type only in OPRIQ and consider it to be my endgame layout.
-  I don't plan on changing any of core OPRIQ ideas or developing new layout.
-* My current typing speed in OPRIQ is (normal/record): 95/115 wpm two-handed, 55/75 wpm one-handed.
-  My record speed on QWERTY was previously 115 wpm too.
-* I use OPRIQ mainly for CAD work: entering hotkeys with left hand, mousing with right hand
-* No, I normaly don't use OPRIQ for one-handed coding, I use 2 hands

 <!-- Overview ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->